-A: 1.
-The election of ten nominees to serve on our Board of Directors;

-2. An advisory vote on the compensation of our named executive officers; and

-3. The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2015.
+- A: 1.
+The election of ten nominees to serve on our Board of Directors; - 2.
+An advisory vote to approve the compensation of our named executive officers; and - 3.
+The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2016.